Byzantine Fault Tolerant Protocols with Near-Constant Work per Node without Signatures: Introduction

-Second, we admit a constant fraction of Byzantine nodes and at the same time respect impossibility results under the strongest possible adversaries, by restricting the adversary in reasonable ways.
-Third, our approach eliminates computational overhead from the typically complex cryptographic operations and reliance on cryptographic assumptions, such as a computationally bounded adversary and the existence of trapdoor one-way functions required for public-key cryptography (certainly untrue if $P = NP$, but not necessarily true if $P \neq NP$).
-It also makes the solution future-proof in the event that quantum computers become practical.
+Second, we admit a constant fraction of Byzantine nodes and at the same time respect impossibility results by restricting the adversary in reasonable ways.
+Third, our approach eliminates computational overhead from the typically complex cryptographic operations the necessity to maintain a secret (which can be stolen) and reliance on certain assumptions, such as a computationally bounded adversary and the existence of trapdoor one-way functions required for public-key cryptography (certainly untrue if $P = NP$, but not necessarily true if $P \neq NP$).
+It also makes the solution future-proof in the event that quantum computers become practical, which will invalidate certain cryptographic protocols.

 Typical distributed systems that run in large-scale networks require solving fundamental distributed problems such as consensus and reliable broadcast repeatedly throughout their lifetime to ensure their consistency.
 This raises the natural question whether the amortized cost can be decreased by dividing algorithms into a \textit{pre-computation} step and more efficient \textit{execution step} to solve each individual problem instance.
 We answer this question affirmatively by computing a generic structure called a \textit{system of witness committees} in the pre-computation step that is resilient to a constant fraction of adversarial nodes.
-We then leverage this structure in the execution step to solve aforementioned problems with near-constant time and workload per node.\footnote{While witness committees have been used in the context of reliable broadcast and consensus before to minimize total message complexity \cite{DBLP:conf/sosp/GiladHMVZ17, DBLP:journals/corr/abs-2306-04221}, these approaches typically use only a single witness committee, have up to linear workload per node and rely heavily on cryptographic methods to obtain them.
+We then leverage this structure in the execution step to solve aforementioned problems with near-constant time and workload per node.\footnote{While witness committees have been used in the context of reliable broadcast and consensus before to minimize total message complexity \cite{DBLP:conf/sosp/GiladHMVZ17, DBLP:conf/opodis/BezerraAKS024}, these approaches typically use only a single witness committee, have up to linear workload per node and rely heavily on cryptographic methods to obtain them.
 By contrast, we aim to compute a large number of such committees almost optimally without such cryptographic methods.}

 The pre-computation step establishes a large number of small node sets, the witness committees, each containing a majority of non-failing nodes, and makes them known network-wide.
 We show that this approach allows for a degree of parallelization that significantly improves efficiency in terms of round complexity and per-node workload in the execution step.
 Systems of witness committees have potential applications beyond the problems discussed here, perhaps most prominently for sharding of blockchains.